 - Pineapple compote

-- Frozen mixed berries heated in a pan with a tbsp of water
+- Frozen mixed berries heated in a pan with a tablespoon of water

 - Fresh berries and a sprig of mint